 Update social pages with event photos and videos: Continue using social media channels to your advantage for at least 30 days after the event is over.
 Be sure to also share photos, photo booth outtakes, and even videos taken during the night, tagging guests and sponsors where appropriate to increase the likelihood of further sharing and engagement.
 Add guest or staff quotes if you can to show the real time donor engagement and personalize the event impact.

 Market for next year: In the thanks you notes and on social media, include a “Save the Date”, for the next event and link to its event fundraising page—even if only a few details are available yet.
 Or, if it’s a little too far in advance, include information about the organization’s next event or fundraising opportunity.
-Need some inspiration for what to include on your nonprofit’s online Giving Center?
-Check out a few examples:

 Have the right technology in place: Gathering contact information and other post-event details can be time-consuming and exhausting.
 Your team needs to be able to quickly access attendee and donor information as well as details like whether an individual made a large donation, purchased an auction item, or requested an invitation to the next event.
 Make sure to have technology in place that contain event reports, fundraising analytics and donor information so the follow-up process is easier.